 Okay, so speaking of waterfalls, you should know that footage from an African waterfall system did feature in the movie as well, even though the glimpse you get is brief!

 Yup – the Black Panther waterfalls we see from the POV of the spaceship just before T’Challa’s throne ceremony is actually the majestic Victoria Falls in Zambia, as confirmed by the UK-based production company Marzano Films who handled all of the aerial filming for Black Panther.
-They mention filming in this Zambian hotspot in their blog post here.
-This filming location was confirmed by another Zambian newspaper here.

 Of course, we also see snippets of the Zambezi River along the border of Zambia and Zimbabwe in these clips as well.